telerik/winforms-docs/cloud-integration/azure/cognitive-services/text-analysis.md

 ## Step 4: Use the Text Analytics API

-The following code demonstrates how to handle the button's **Click** event and use the Text Analytics API to analyze the text input in the RadWatermarkBox.
+The following code demonstrates how to handle the button's **Click** event and use the Text Analytics API to analyze the text input in the RadTextBox.

 ````C#